Georgia Medicare Optometry Services

 The IOL itself is a covered prosthetic device.
 Cataract surgery (CPT 66984, removal with IOL insertion) is among the most commonly performed surgical procedures in Medicare.
 Coverage includes:

 The benefit is one pair per cataract surgery.
 A beneficiary having cataract surgery on the right eye receives one pair of eyeglasses after that surgery.
 If the beneficiary later has cataract surgery on the left eye, a second pair is covered.
-The benefit does not provide ongoing replacement of eyewear; only the post-cataract pair is covered.
+Medicare's guidance states the exception in exactly those terms, one pair after each cataract surgery with an intraocular lens, and outside that exception you pay all costs for most eyeglasses or contact lenses.

 The rationale for the glaucoma screening benefit reflected several observations.
 Glaucoma is a leading cause of irreversible blindness in older Americans.
 Glaucoma is asymptomatic until vision loss is advanced, by which time substantial damage has occurred.
 Early detection through screening allows treatment that preserves vision.
 Certain populations (diabetics, family history patients, Black Americans, Hispanic Americans) carry substantially higher risk.
 Screening these high-risk groups annually is cost-effective in preventing blindness.